hungryram/antoniomatier/content/about.md

 weight = 1

 +++
 For more than 20 years we have assisted buyers and sellers alike with making their real estate dreams come true.
 We are a seasoned group of real estate professionals bringing to the table more than 90 years of combined industry tenure.
-When “Lifestyle Global Properties,” was founded we were looking to establish a boutique real estate firm that not only exemplifies unparalleled industry knowledge but also: Unparalleled business acumen, negotiating skill, industry experience and client service.
+When “Lifestyle Global Properties” was founded we were looking to establish a boutique real estate firm that not only exemplifies unparalleled industry knowledge but also: Unparalleled business acumen, negotiating skill, industry experience and client service.

 _“Having purchased my first home at the age of 20, I felt like my realtor had no clue!
 Not only did the realtor not have a clue, they also lacked the ability and desire to listen to me in order to determine my needs.
 I found that their main focus was to make a sale and not ensuring that I landed where I wanted to be!
 As an inexperienced and naive buyer I learned much from that experience,” here are three key points I learned:_